WeblateOrg/weblate/docs/admin/continuous.rst

 If you want to commit changes more frequently and without checking of age, you can schedule a regular task to perform a commit.
 This can be done using :guilabel:`Periodic Tasks` in :ref:`admin-interface`.
-First create desired :guilabel:`Iterval` (for example 120 seconds).
+First create desired :guilabel:`Interval` (for example 120 seconds).
 Then add new periodic task and choose ``weblate.trans.tasks.commit_pending`` as :guilabel:`Task` with ``{"hours": 0}`` as :guilabel:`Keyword Arguments` and desired interval.